Ethel Barrymore

 Ethel with her brothers and their mother in 1890.

-Ethel Barrymore (born Ethel Mae Blythe; August 15, 1879 – June 18, 1959) was an American actress and a member of the Barrymore family of actors.
+Ethel Barrymore (born Ethel Mae Blyth; August 15, 1879 – June 18, 1959) was an American actress and a member of the Barrymore-Drew family of actors.
 Barrymore was a stage, screen and radio actress whose career spanned six decades, and was regarded as "The First Lady of the American Theatre".
 She received four nominations for the Academy Award for Best Supporting Actress, winning for None but the Lonely Heart (1944).